 The Company establishes an allowance for all expected future losses arising from the asset over the course of the asset's useful life.
 Allowances are established predominantly on an individual basis for loans provided.
 All financial assets of the Company were classified at Stage 1.
 The ageing of financial assets, excluding cash and cash equivalents and derivatives at the reporting date was as follows:

-As at 31 December 2023 In millions of EUR Other receivables Loans to other than credit institutions Financial instruments and financial assets Total
+Other receivables Loans to other than credit institutions Financial instruments and financial assets Total

 Before maturity (net) 2 129 15 146

 After maturity (net) - - - -

 Total 2 129 15 146

 A - Assets for which an allowance has been created

-- gross - - - -
+- gross -

-- specific loss allowance - - - -
+- specific loss allowance -

 - general loss allowance - - - -

 Net 2 129 15 146

 Total 2 129 15 146